UVADS/workflow-basics/docs/quickstart/prefect.md

 {: .note :}
 Notice how Prefect orchestrated the concurrent execution for tasks that have no dependency on each other: i.e. temporal overlap of the get_number functions, and the overlap of the mean function with the add and multiply functions.

-Prefect provides several integrations that control how task concurrency is controlled, see [Advanced Topics > Task Runners](#taskrunners)
+Prefect provides several integrations for controlling task concurrency.
+See [Advanced Topics > Task Runners](#taskrunners) for details.

 ### Timeouts